 4. Set a concept for your campaign and get in contact with the right team.

 Marketing campaigns require a mission, vision, and visual identity.
-Great campaigns are an offshoot of their parent brand, both visually and creatively — they stay consistent with the business brand but maintain their own identity.
+Great campaigns are an offshoot of their parent brand — both visually and creatively.
+These campaigns stay consistent with the business brand while maintaining their own identity.

-When creating their campaign assets, some businesses use an in-house team while others opt for an agency.
-Another alternative is hiring a freelancer or contractor to complete a specific portion of the project, such as the copy or design.
+When creating campaign assets, some businesses use an in-house team.
+Others opt for an agency.
+You can also hire a freelancer or contractor to complete a specific portion of the project, such as the copy or design.

-Pro Tip: Depending on your specific campaign goals, I’d recommend starting with your in-house team and moving forward from there.
-They are the experts of your business and can speak to what your campaign needs to succeed.
+Pro tip: We recommend starting with your in-house team and moving forward from there.
+This team includes experts.
+They know your brand and can speak to what your campaign needs to succeed.

-This step will likely take the longest since you’ll be creating your campaign concept from scratch.
+This step will likely take the longest, as you’ll be creating your campaign concept from scratch.
 Next, we’ll dive into how you’ll distribute your campaign assets and connect with your audience.